ressec/cherry_transition/.github/ISSUE_TEMPLATE/client-entity.md

 ---
 name: Client entity
 about: 'Design and implement a new client entity '
-title: Design and implement the client [ENTITY_NAME] entity
+title: Design and implement the client <entity_name> entity
 labels: ''
 assignees: ressec